piotr-rzepa/python-yt-downloader-cli/README.md

 After installing _Poetry_, initialize Python project as follows:

-Add section to existing `~/.bashrc` script or create a new file and add the segment responsible for preparing `pyenv` virtual environment
+Add section to existing `~/.bashrc` script or create a new file and add the segment responsible for preparing `pyenv` virtual environment:

 ```bash
 export PYENV_ROOT="$HOME/.pyenv"